cagox/cagox/README.md

-### Cagox Media
+# Cagox Media

 You have found us!

-This  is the Cagox Media GitHub account.
-There is not a lot in the Readme yet, but I will add more soon.
-This first commit is just about getting something in place.
+I will get more information up eventually, but for now, here is a list of Cagox projects of interst.

+## Projects of Interest

 <!--